inteliquent/voice-platform-demo/README_doorman_demo.md

 ### Configuring the client for registration

-Open the app and go to Keypad -> Click the settings icon or three dots for Android in the upper right hand corner -> Accounts -> +  -> Generic SIP Account:
+Open the app and go to Keypad -> Click the settings icon or three dots for Android in the upper right-hand corner -> Accounts -> +  -> Generic SIP Account:

 1. Name your account
 2. `Username`: Your personal cellphone number in the following format  `+17201234567` - The `+` before the 1 is required